-5.EMPOWERMENT OF YOUTH
+5. EMPOWERMENT OF YOUTH

-The main reason older adults are reluctant to allow youth to lead is because they think they are inexperienced.
-This might be true.
-But as they show aptitude they must be taught and given responsibilities.
+The main reason older adults are reluctant to allow youth to lead is because they are inexperienced.
+This is true.
+They must be taught and given responsibilities as they show aptitude.
 This is how they gain experience.
 We need to remember, we, too, started out young and inexperienced.